This information is intended for use by health professionals

 In clinical studies, epistaxis occurred at a higher incidence compared to placebo.
 Epistaxis was generally self-limiting and mild in severity (see section 4.8).

-Mometasone furoate nasal spray, suspension contains benzalkonium chloride which may cause nasal irritation.
+Mometasone furoate nasal spray, suspension contains benzalkonium chloride which may cause irritation or swelling inside the nose, especially if used for a long time.

 Systemic Effects of Corticosteroids